Dcn. Richard Toboso

 It was a completely new idea for Richard, so he did more reading on the Internet and became convinced that he might be called to Glenmary priesthood—especially since he served and loved the sick and poor during his volunteer ministry.
 Having met those challenges, he says, gave him the courage and hope that he could join Glenmary and "fulfill my heart's desire to be with people who are marginalized."

-He deeply appreciated the clear communication and interaction with Glenmary once he began his discernment.
-"They presented the true picture of what we would meet without hiding anything," he says.
 A pivotal experience was the 2013 Glenmary retreat he attended, during which he had the chance to listen, talk to, pray with and get to know the Glenmarians there.
 And his experience with Glenmary since he arrived in the United States has reinforced his choice.